 - Tuesday, Nov.
 19, 11 a.m. – 1 p.m.

 Students in both the Blended and on campus programs are welcome to use Writing Center services.
 Lawyering students can sign up for tutoring appointments as instructed by Canvas announcements.
 Appointments are scheduled for the days before major Lawyering assignments are due.

 We offer in-depth workshops throughout the school year to help students with a variety of skills such as critical reading, case briefing, legal analysis, IRAC, outlining, time management, and exam preparation.
 During the summer, we offer a substantive and skills workshop series as a supplement to students’ commercial bar review course.
 On-demand workshops can be found in the Academic Support Resource Library.

 All incoming students in the day and evening programs are assigned to Learning Communities.
-Learning Communities meet regularly and are designed to help students navigate the challenges of the first-year of law school.
-Students will work on developing and improving key academic skills including case reading, case briefing, legal analysis, outlining, exam taking, and substantive legal doctrines.
+Learning Communities meet regularly and are designed to help students navigate the challenges of the first year of law school.
+Students will work on developing and improving key academic skills such as critical reading, case briefing, legal analysis, IRAC, outlining, time management, and exam preparation.
 Students will also work on developing other critical lawyering skills such as professionalism, time management, and stress management.

 Learning Communities are led by high-achieving, upper-class students recommended by the faculty who work closely with the Office of Academic Excellence, faculty, Student Services, and the Office of Career and Professional Development to develop exercises designed to improve students’ academic and non-academic skills, and to help students succeed during their first year of law school.